zanayr/Appoint-MS/readme.md

 ﻿# AppointMS
-A small appointment software project for C969 using C# and MySQL.
+A school software project, create and edit appointments using C# and MySQL.
+Windows only.

-## Running
+## Getting Started
-Download and run the execution.
+Download and run the execution file AppointMS.exe

 ## Authentication
-User name is Ryan Fickenscher, and password is "test"
+User name is "Ryan Fickenscher", and password is "test"

-## Use
+## How To Use
-Ability to add, inspect, edit and delete appointments and customers.
+Add, inspect, edit and delete appointments and customers.
-Generated calendar with apoinment dates.
+Load a generated calendar with apoinment dates and customers.

 Enjoy